 - 1. The Award will be known as the NZAS Master of Audiology Award for Māori Students. - 2.
 One Award will be made annually for a period of up to one year and will be of the value of up to \$5,000.
 In addition, awardees are offered an opportunity of mentorship from a member of the New Zealand Audiological Society. - 3.
-To be eligible for Award consideration, an applicant must be i) a Māori student, ii) a New Zealand Citizen or Permanent Resident (see Note II), and iii) enrolled, or enrolling, full-time in the first 120 points of a Master of Audiology programme in the Faculty of Medical and Health Sciences at Waipapa Taumata Rau, University of Auckland. - 4.
-The basis of selection will be academic achievement as assessed by the grade point average (GPA) or grade point equivalent (GPE) calculated over the most recent qualifying programme (see Note III). - 5.
-The Award will be made by the University of Auckland Council on the recommendation of a Selection Committee comprising the Head of the Department of Audiology (or nominee), one member of Academic Staff from the Faculty of Medical and Health Sciences nominated by the Head of the Department of Audiology and one representative of the donor. - 6.
-To be paid the Award, awardees must be enrolled full-time in the first 120 points of a Master of Audiology in the
+To be eligible for Award consideration, an applicant must be i) a Māori student, ii) a citizen or permanent resident of New Zealand, and iii) enrolled, or enrolling, full-time in the first 120 points of a Master of Audiology programme in the Faculty of Medical and Health Sciences at Waipapa Taumata Rau, University of Auckland. - 4.
+The basis of selection will be academic achievement as assessed by the grade point average (GPA) or grade point equivalent (GPE) calculated over the most recent qualifying programme, how the applicant's study and career plans would advance Māori hearing health care, and how the Award would assist with their plans as assessed by a personal statement. - 5.
+The Award will be made by the University of Auckland Council on the recommendation of a Selection Committee comprising the Head of the Department of Audiology (or nominee), one member of Academic Staff from the Faculty of Medical and Health Sciences nominated by the Head of the Department of Audiology and one representative of the donor.

-- Faculty of Medical and Health Sciences at Waipapa Taumata Rau, University of Auckland. - 7.
+- 6. To be paid the Award, awardees must be enrolled full-time in the first 120 points of a Master of Audiology in the Faculty of Medical and Health Sciences at Waipapa Taumata Rau, University of Auckland. - 7.
 The Award will be paid in one instalment in Semester Two, as soon as is practical after confirmation of the awardee's enrolment (that is, after the final date on which a student may add or delete courses without incurring a late enrolment fee) - 8.
 The Award may be held with any other scholarship, award or grant where the Regulations for that scholarship, award or grant permit and where the University of Auckland Council is informed and approves.
 It is the responsibility of the awardee to declare to the Scholarships Office all other scholarships, awards or grant funding received and for which the awardee receives payment while also in payment for this Award. - 9.
 The University of Auckland Council is not obliged to make an award if it is determined there is no candidate that meets the criteria and/or no candidate of sufficient merit. - 10.
 The University of Auckland Council, in consultation with the donor, has the power to terminate or suspend an Award if it receives a report of unsatisfactory progress of a Scholar from the Head of the Department of Audiology. - 11.
 The University of Auckland Council can amend or vary these Regulations, in consultation with the donor, provided that there is no departure from the main purpose of the Award. - 12.
+Applications close with the Scholarships Office on 18 July in the year of the award. - 13.
 Notes [I] [IV] below are deemed to be Regulations.